flexycode/CCTHESS1_THESIS_1/README.md

 # CCTHESS1_THESIS_1

 #### Welcome to the repository for my CCTHESS1_THESIS_1 project!
 This project is part of my thesis for the subject CCTHESS1 (Computer Science Thesis 1).
+Please do not copy anything from this!!

 ## Description
 The CCTHESS1_THESIS_1 project aims to [briefly describe the objective and purpose of your thesis project].
 It focuses on [mention the key areas or functionalities your project covers].
 The goal of this project is to [explain the expected outcome or contribution of your thesis project].

+## Proof-of-Concept

+Artificial Intelligence + Decentralized Finance

 # Installation
 ### To run this project locally, please follow these steps: